Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 Existing datasets may also lack appropriate representation of additional factors.
 There are several ways in which this might be the case, depending on the approach used to account for additional factors.
-First, the dataset may not be representative of the population of interest or the system's intended use cases and deployment contexts, meaning that it is not possible to implicitly account for additional factors via the argument that any performance disparities will be reflective of those that will affect the population of interest in situ.
-For example, when used by a retailer to count in-store customers, a face-detection system may rely on images taken by a wall-mounted camera.
-Evaluating such a system using a dataset that is composed of well-lit, front-facing images will likely yield results that do not reflect the system's performance in practice.
-Second, different data points may have different values for additional factors, making it impossible to control for them by holding their values constant.
-Even if the data points do have the same value for each additional factor, this value may not be representative of the values typically found in situ.
-Third, if additional factors are to be accounted for by treating each such factor as if it were an additional focus of the evaluation, along with the groups of interest, the data points may not span an appropriate range of values for each factor or there may not be sufficient representation of some combinations of factor values.
+First, the dataset may not be reflective of the population of interest and the environmental factors, behavioral factors, and other factors found in situ.
+If this is the case, then it is not possible to implicitly account for additional factors via the argument that any performance disparities are reflective of those that either affected or will affect the population of interest.
+For example, when used by a retailer to count in-store customers, a face-detection system might rely on images taken by a wall-mounted camera.
+Evaluating such a system using a dataset that is composed of well-lit, front-facing images will likely yield results that are not reflective of the system's performance in practice.
+Second, the data points may have different values for the additional factors, making it impossible to account for them by holding their values constant.
+Even if the data points do have the same value for each additional factor, this value may not reflect the values typically found in situ.
+Third, if additional factors are to be accounted for by considering a range of values for each such factor, the data points may not span an appropriate range for each factor or there may not be sufficient data for some combinations of factor values.
 In all three cases, the data points may not be labeled so as to indicate the values of the additional factors.
-This is especially likely for additional factors that may not typically be considered ``interesting'' in and of themselves.\looseness=-1
+This is especially likely for additional factors that are not typically considered ``interesting'' in and of themselves.
+Taken together, these limitations mean that most existing datasets are not appropriate for conducting confirmatory evaluations.\looseness=-1

-In some cases, licensing restrictions may prevent the reuse of existing datasets, especially for development teams in companies who wish to better understand the performance of their own AI systems.
-We also note that because existing datasets do not generally provide mechanisms for contacting data subjects, reusing an existing dataset makes it difficult to request data subjects' consent or to compensate them fairly for contributing their data~\cite{AG+18}.\looseness=-1
+In some cases, licensing restrictions may prevent the reuse of existing datasets, especially for development teams in companies who wish to understand the performance of their own AI systems.
+And, given that existing datasets rarely provide mechanisms for contacting data subjects, reusing an existing dataset makes it difficult to request data subjects' consent or to compensate them fairly for contributing their data~\cite{AG+18}.\looseness=-1